top of page

 Educators may look beyond reading accuracy and speed to include oral language and vocabulary development.
 This means fewer children will be missed because they don’t fit the old “phonics-only” profile.

-Interventions may focus more on each child’s specific pattern of strengths and challenges, not a one-size-fits-all program.
+Interventions will likely focus more on each child’s specific pattern of strengths and challenges, not a one-size-fits-all program.

 A smiling adult helps a young child read a book together at a table, with colorful books in the background.
 On the right, text reads “How Parents and Teachers Can Use This Information.”
 The image represents practical ways families and educators can apply insights from the 2025 IDA dyslexia definition, featured in the blog post “What Changed in the 2025 IDA Dyslexia Definition, and Why Does It Matter?”